Work from Home

 - The immediate supervisor/manager will review the employee's request.

-- The application then goes to the Dept/Division Leader for review/approval.
+- The application then goes to the Dept/Division Leader for review/approval (if applicable).

 - Thereafter, the application goes to campus senior leadership; all requests are subject to final review and approval of the Unit Vice President.